jalberz/autism_gene_panel/README.md

 - **gnomAD allele frequency:** 0.02
 - **Appearance in 101 Gene List:** Yes

+NCBI description: The protein encoded by this gene belongs to the ligand-gated ionic channel family.
+It is an integral membrane protein and plays an important role in inhibiting neurotransmission by binding to the benzodiazepine receptor and opening an integral chloride channel.
+This gene is clustered with three other family members on chromosome 4.

-Both of these variants occurred within larger regions flagged by the 101 Gene List as a
+Both of these variants occurred within larger regions flagged by the 101 Gene List.

 ### Trimming with Pevsner BED